| NEW:

-release of Sculptor that includes the new DPSV and VolTrac algorithms
+Sculptor includes multi-scale ambient occlusion illumination (Wahle and Wriggers, 2015) and the DPSV and VolTrac algorithms

 for denoising and detecting filamentous densities (such as